A Reset You Can Feel

 Who It’s For

-This program is ideal for adults in Oklahoma who’ve experienced trauma and want results without years of therapy.
+This program is ideal for adults in Oklahoma who’ve experienced trauma and prefer a structured, goal-oriented approach rather than open-ended therapy.
 It’s especially helpful if you:

 - Have a PTSD diagnosis—or suspect you might